namesys-eth/ccip-store/ENSIP-17a.md

 ```

 ### Interdependence
-The condition of interdependence on storage handlers requires that each handler must have a global argument in input as well as the return statement.
+The condition of interdependence on storage handlers requires that each handler must have a global `config` interface in the input argument as well as the return statement.
 This requires that `StorageHandledBy__()` must be of the form

-- `error StorageHandledBy__(bytes input, ...)`, in addition to
+- `error StorageHandledBy__(bytes config, ...)`, in addition to
-- `function callback(bytes input, ...) returns (bytes memory output, ...)`,
+- `function callback(bytes config, ...) returns (bytes memory newConfig, ...)`,

-where `input` and `output` are the aforementioned arguments responsible for interdependent behaviour.
-We'll specify the optimal encoding for input and output bytes at a later stage, although both payloads must have the exact same encoding and may include not only data but also metadata governing the behaviour of subsequent asynchronous calls to nested handlers.
+where `config` and `newConfig` are responsible for the interdependent behaviour.
+We'll specify the optimal typing and encoding for these two interfaces in the next section, although both payloads must have the exact same encoding and may include not only data but also metadata governing the behaviour of subsequent asynchronous calls to nested handlers.

 ![](https://raw.githubusercontent.com/namesys-eth/namesys-ccip-write/main/images/nested.png)